TuleSimon/xMaterialccp/README.md

 <a href="https://www.linkedin.com/mwlite/in/tule-simon-67a202157">Chat me up on Linkedln</a>

 ## Latest Version [![](https://jitpack.io/v/TuleSimon/xMaterialccp.svg)](https://jitpack.io/#TuleSimon/xMaterialccp)
-The latest version is <a href="https://github.com/TuleSimon/xMaterialccp/releases/tag/v2.11">v2.11</a>
+The latest version is <a href="https://github.com/TuleSimon/xMaterialccp/releases/tag/v2.12">v2.12</a>

-## WHAT IS NEW (v2.11)
+## WHAT IS NEW (v2.12)
-* Fixed keyboard bugs on new compose version
-* Updated compose version
-* Updated jdk version
+* added Dialog Items Builder, giving you the power to customize dialog items
+* changing particular locale programmatically
+* added/fixed more localizations
+* added clear icon property
 * added error modifier to customize error text

 # CREDIT